MicrosoftDocs/appcenter-docs/docs/transition/xamarin-sdk-migration.md

 Install-Package Microsoft.AppCenter.Distribute
 ```

-Please note that the App Center SDK is designed with a modular approach – you can integrate only those services that you're interested in.
+Note that the App Center SDK is designed with a modular approach – you can integrate only those services that you're interested in.
 Each SDK module needs to be added as a separate dependency in this section.
 See the equivalences in the next table:

 HockeyApp class  | App Center module
 ---------------- | -----------------